Europe COVID-19 surge: These maps and trackers show rising cases, hardest-hit countries

-Europe has once again become the epicenter of the COVID-19 pandemic, the World Health Organization said Thursday, with some countries in the region reporting record numbers of cases and deaths, and public health officials warning of a deadly winter wave.
+Europe has once again become the epicenter of the COVID-19 pandemic, the World Health Organization (WHO) said Thursday, with some countries in the region reporting record numbers of cases and deaths, and public health officials warning of a deadly winter wave.
 “If we stay on this trajectory, we could see another half a million COVID-19 deaths in Europe and Central Asia by the first of February next year,” said Hans Kluge, the WHO’s regional director for Europe, according to the New York Times.

-The surge is especially pronounced in Eastern Europe, where vaccination rates remain low and vaccine skepticism high.
+The surge is especially pronounced in Eastern Europe, where vaccination rates remain low, and vaccine skepticism high.
 According to the Financial Times data journalist John Burn-Murdoch, Romania, Bulgaria, and Latvia have all recently set records for daily deaths.
 However, Western European countries with robust vaccination drives—Belgium, the Netherlands, and Germany, for instance—are also seeing cases trend in the wrong direction.

 The rise in cases comes as the United States is preparing to open its borders to fully vaccinated foreign visitors, the travel industry is expecting a robust return for international travel, and many would-be travelers are likely planning trips abroad.
 All of which means it’s best to be aware of local trends and the latest data.
 If you’re looking to track Europe’s COVID-19 situation in real-time, we’ve rounded up some resources below.